eatthinkdu/eatthinkdu.github.io/_posts/2015-08-14-elephant-in-the-room.md

 Cape Town is an incredible place to visit, with a billion of amazing things to offer -- beautiful views, beautiful people, a wealth of opportunity, a diverse and fun nightlife, a wealth of mountains and trails perfect for hiking and running.

-But, in terms of longer term living, there is no denying that there is still a good degree of racism that exists in Cape Town -- perhaps mostly because of where we are in its history.
+But there is no denying that there is still a good degree of racism that exists in Cape Town -- perhaps mostly because of where we are in its history.

 <h3>With that being said, it is the mindset of the people that will shape the future of a nation, and only time will tell the social progress that Cape Town, along with the rest of South Africa, can achieve in the coming decades.</h3>